devopszone/Sensu_Ansible_CF/README.md

 # Sensu_Ansible_CF
-This repository contains the cloud formation template to install and configure Sensu server components, Sensu client , plugins and checks for system and  Cloud.
+This repository contains the Cloud Formation template and Ansible role and Shell script to install and configure Sensu server components Sensu client , plugins and checks for system and  Cloud on RHEL 7.
-Sensu-Server and it's dependencies on RHEL in AWS

 This Cloud Formation template allows you to deploy an instance of Sensu-server and it's components like (sensu-api,sensu-client,uchiwa and Redis)on a Linux RHEL 7 VM.
 This will Template deploy Ec2 instance in AWS Oregon Region by using default VPC and default security groups.
 The Sensu-server is configured with system level checks,container checks, redis checks and cloud checks.

 # I. Deploy Sensu-server VM using AWS Cloud Formation